ziqihuangg/Awesome-Generative-Visual-Reasoning/README.md

 | **B** many right endpoints<br>*scored by membership* | **B1** · 29 tasks<br>how cloth drapes; water spilling; *and* throw the ball in, stack a standing tower | **B2** · 17 tasks<br>pour without spilling; drive collision-free; assemble in the manual's order | B1: 29/29<br>B2: **9/17** |
 | **C** no endpoint is asked<br>*scored by compliance* | **C1** · 33 tasks<br>the pendulum swinging; a flame burning; a crowd flowing; any fixed-horizon rollout | **C2** · 3 tasks<br>walk the way an old man walks; keep to this beat; demonstrate the procedure | C1: 33/33<br>C2: 3/3 |

 Three things fall out of this table and none of them is visible in a subject-matter taxonomy. **A checker exists only in the right column**, so verifiable reward is available there and nowhere else. **A comparable target exists only in row A**, so scoring a row-B or row-C task frame by frame against one recorded clip measures the wrong thing — that clip is a sample of the admissible set, not the answer.
 And **every task with a symbolic shortcut sits in the right column**, while all 95 tasks in the left column need spatial work, which is the quantitative form of the claim that vision is doing the reasoning rather than decorating it.
+That third column is also how the table answers *which of these tasks generative visual reasoning is the right instrument for*, and which are better solved in text or symbols and merely drawn afterwards ([§1.5](#1.5.)).

 ### The Six Sources